scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

 You can deploy MySQL and PostgreSQL on the Kubernetes cluster as follows:

-1. Add the Bitnami helm repository and update it.
+1. Add the Bitnami helm repository.

    ```console
    helm repo add bitnami https://charts.bitnami.com/bitnami
    ```

+1. Update the helm repository.

    ```console
    helm repo update bitnami